Last Seen Alive: Plot

 Wealthy real-estate agent Will Spann and his wife Lisa are driving to Lisa's parents' house, as she is preoccupied with her internal struggles in their marriage.
 They pull over at a gas station for Will to refill the tank while Lisa enters the store to buy bottled water, only for her to never return to his car.
 Paranoid, Will searches around the gas station for his wife but to no avail, save for her personal belongings.
 He dials 911 to file a missing persons report, whose call is forwarded to Detective Paterson, who tells him to stay put.

 Before Paterson could arrive, Will heads to Lisa's parents' house, to ask Barry and Anna Adams for the whereabouts of Lisa and any of her friends she may have spoken to, but gets no information.
 Flashbacks suggest tension between the couple around their marriage and that her parents had not fully trusted Will.
 Returning to the gas station, he finally meets Detective Paterson, who proceeds to question the gas station clerk, Oscar.
 He claims the cameras are broken, but as Paterson leaves, Will notices one of the cameras positioned right at the store entrance is operational, making him suspect that Oscar is involved in Lisa's disappearance.

 After a physical altercation, Will forcefully retrieves the CCTV recorder from Oscar and delivers it to the local police station.
-They spot Lisa leaving with a man, but lost sight of them due to a truck blocking their view, before the two, along with an old automobile had disappeared on sight.
+They spot Lisa leaving with a man, but lost sight of them due to a truck blocking their view, before the two, along with a 1963 Ford Fairlane had disappeared on sight.
 Will becomes aggravated by the line of questioning when Patterson mentions Lisa's life insurance and leaves.